Nourish

 Disease: Diabetes Mellitus

-Prevention: Berries (vitamin C), green leafy vegetables (magnesium),
+Prevention: Berries (vitamin C), green leafy vegetables (magnesium), whole grains (chromium)

 Medicine: Metformin